-Main Theme Sub-theme Advisors /Participants Participant Remarks Research and C1.
+Main Theme Sub-theme Advisors /Participants Participant Remarks rch and C1.
 Mentoring and Skills Retention T7 - Mehmet A. Turan Mentorship programmes should be established with international academicians and support should be based on performance.
-(Mehmet A. Turan) C2.
-Interdisciplinary Research and Joint Use of Infrastructure T9 - Özcan Esen It was suggested that the use of research infrastructures through inter-departmental collaborations should be encouraged. (Özcan Esen) Sustainable Growth in Innovation C3.
+(Mehmet A. Turan) Sustainable Growth in Research and Innovation C2.
+Interdisciplinary Research and Joint Use of Infrastructure T9 - Özcan Esen It was suggested that the use of research infrastructures through inter-departmental collaborations should be encouraged. (Özcan Esen) inable Gro Inno C3.
 Biobanks and Sampling Infrastructure T6 - Gökhan Mutlu Establish biobanks and human specimen repositories to strengthen global research collaborations.
 (Gökhan Mutlu) C. Susta C4.
 Systemic Barriers and Approval Processes T7 - Mehmet A. Turan It was emphasised that bureaucratic obstacles such as the slowness of ethics committee approvals should be eliminated.
 (Mehmet A. Turan)